A Rolling Stone Gathers No Moss

 - Deep relaxation, the warmth relaxes both physically and mentally

-- Stress is reduced, relieving mental and physical fatigue
+- Reducing stress, relieving mental and physical fatigue

 - The warmth can relieve pain in muscles and joints